Sleepytale Logo

 Every evening, just before sunset, little Priya visited.

-When she pressed it, the piano gave the softest sigh, as though breathing in time with her own calm breath.
+When she pressed it, the piano gave the softest sigh, as though breathing in time with her own breath.

 Priya's fingers moved slower, softer, until the final note lingered like a feather on still water.